geode-sdk/mods/mods-v2/raydeeux.fuckglow/about.md

 Ever wondered what Geometry Dash levels would look like without glow?
 Here you go!

 Disclaimers:
-\- This mod is no longer available for macOS.
 \- Under certain circumstances, this mod may crash your game.
 This is typically the result of level creators lacking the 20/20 foresight necessary to avoid assigning gradient decoration objects as group parents.
-As of writing this, Android players will need to disable hiding gradient objects entirely; Windows users can choose between skipping the individual gradient object when loading a level or hiding 99% of gradient objects.
+As of writing this, Android players will need to disable hiding gradient objects entirely; you can choose between skipping the individual gradient object when loading a level or hiding 99% of gradient objects.

 Made with much-appreciated help from:
 \- TechStudent10 (massive refactor)